hjorthjort/hjorthjort.github.io/_posts/2016-11-25-let-s-start-calling-code-performative-prose.markdown

 I think "performative prose" is a perfect nickname for certain type of  code.
-The reason is not because all code is prose – or at least not *good* prose – but rather because that is what code *should* be a lot of times.
+The reason is not because all code is prose – or at least not *good* prose – but rather because that is what code *should* be a lot of times.[^performative]

 I've recently developed a strong fondness of all lines of code that read like sentences, which describe what they do; "I take this thing and do that to it and then I'll give you this back".
 Of course, this idea is not novel in itself, but I think the nickname